Resource theory of quantum uncomplexity: Monotonicity of the complexity negentropy in two cases

 We apply the above conclusion as follows.
 Consider drawing a state uniformly randomly from the ensemble $\mathcal{E}_{k,r}$.
-If the state has a complexity entropy $\ent{r}{0} \leq k-1$, the state is in $\mathcal{U}_{r,k-1}$, which forms a measure-0 set in $\mathcal{U}_{r,k}$, we just concluded.
-Therefore, the drawn state satisfies $\ent{r}{0} \leq k-1$ with probability 0.
-Applying a unitary to the $\mathcal{U}_{r,k}$ elements constitutes a diffeomorphism.
-Therefore, the unitary does not change the set's dimension.
-Fuzzy operations are unitaries, so applying a fuzzy operation cannot decrease $\ent{r}{0}$. \end{proof}
+If the state has a complexity entropy $\ent{r}{1} \leq k-1$, the state is in $\mathcal{U}_{r,k-1}$, which forms a measure-0 set in $\mathcal{U}_{r,k}$, we just concluded.
+Therefore, the drawn state satisfies $\ent{r}{1} \leq k-1$ with probability 0.
+Every unitary acts on $\mathcal{U}_{r,k}$ as a diffeomorphism and so does not change the set's dimension.
+(The unitary maps $\mathcal{U}_{r,k}$ to a set of ``just as many'' unitaries.)
+Fuzzy operations are unitaries, so applying a fuzzy operation cannot decrease $\ent{r}{1}$. \end{proof}

 Having proved that the complexity negentropy decreases monotonically in one case, we proceed to the second case.
 Denote by $\mathcal{E}_{k,A}$ the ensemble defined as $\mathcal{E}_{k,r}$, except that the $r$-gate fuzzy circuit has the architecture $A$.